-Measure R approved by veters in Nevermannian Report of the Province of the Provin - Measure R, approved by voters in November 2008, allocates 20% of the revenues for bus service operations, maintenance and expansion.
-The 20% bus operations share is allocated using FAP calculation methodology to Included and Eligible Operators. - Clean Fuel Bus Capital Facilities and Rolling Stock Fund (\$0.0M) Measure R ordinance also provides a lump sum allocation of \$150.0 million over the life of the ordinance for clean fuel and bus facilities.
+Measure R, approved by voters in November 2008, allocates 20% of the revenues for bus service operations, maintenance and expansion.
+The 20% bus operations

+• Clean Fuel Bus Capital Facilities and Rolling Stock Fund (\$10.0M) Measure R ordinance also provides a lump sum allocation of \$150.0 million over the life of the ordinance for clean fuel and bus facilities.
 This fund is allocated to Metro and LA County Municipal Operators at \$10 million every even year.
-No allocation this year as this is an odd year.

-Measure M 20% Transit Operations (\$166.3M)
+Measure M 20% Transit Operations (\$184.7M)

 Measure M, approved by voters of Los Angeles County in November, 2016 to improve transportation and ease traffic congestion.
-As defined in Section 3 of the Measure M

-Ordinance, the 20% Transit Operations share is allocated according to FAP calculation methodology to Included and Eligible Operators.
+As defined in Section 3 of the Measure M Ordinance, the 20% Transit Operations share is allocated according to FAP calculation methodology to Included and Eligible Operators.

-Proposition C 5% Security (\$37.1M)
+Proposition C 5% Security (\$40.2M)